 I found it interesting to see one of the shelters you’d find along the Appalachian Trail.
 It made me pause and really think how difficult the hike done in its entirety would be – something I’ve contemplated on many occasions.

-I’d call it an easy hike but others who don’t climb rocky trails might disagree.
+I’d call Square Ledge an easy hike but others who don’t climb rocky trails might disagree.
 At the top there is an easy scramble to get onto a wide ledge – and it is here you get the stellar views of Mt.
 Washington, should it be a clear day.

 It’s easy to combine this hike with the Lost Pond hike pictured below.

-The prize is beautiful Lost Pond.
+The prize at the end of the hike is beautiful Lost Pond.
 To get a good view down the pond, you may get your feet wet as much of the area around the lake is marshy.
 Sit quietly when you get there and listen to the birdsong.
 It’s in a very peaceful setting.

-An Option that’s on My Radar – A Hut-to-Hut Hike above Treeline in the White Mountains
+Another option: A Hut-to-Hut Hike above treeline in the White Mountains